kristianperkins/sublime-cucumber-completion/README.md

 Specifically this has been tested and works for the examples found in:
 * [cucumber/cucumber][2] with the exception of the following:
-    * i18n - languages other than the English are not supported yet
+    * i18n - languages other than the English are not supported
-    * python - steps defined in python are not suppoerted yet
+    * python - steps defined in python are not suppoerted
-    * v8 - steps defined in javascript are not supported yet
+    * v8 - steps defined in javascript are not supported
 * groovy examples in [cucumber/cucumber-jvm][3]

 Support for steps defined in different language types is planned including